 I can’t even begin to tell you how scary and confusing it can be chasing your dream and really having no idea how to get there.
 Especially when that dream is creating something or going against the grain.
 The people I’ve surrounded myself with from friends to family are the reason I’m able to do what I do.
 Creating my dream job is the greatest and hardest thing I’ve ever done and am still doing.
 I thought I knew what people meant when they talk about the grind and how hard it is to build a business because I worked “hard” at my old job.
 I had no idea.

-I’m still scared and there is still so much unknown and uncertainty, but I have an amazing wife and family who support me.
-I have amazing people going through this journey with me who are just as invested in its success as I am and with all that, things sometimes seems just a little bit easier.
+I’m still scared and there is still so much unknown and uncertainty but I have amazing people going through this journey with me who are just as invested in its success as I am and with all that, things sometimes seems just a little bit easier.
 Surround yourself with people who believe in you and do the things you love.
 Don’t let other people or situations dictate what YOU should do with your life.
 Take a chance, go through some nonsense, learn some lessons and find out what truly makes you happy.
-Remember, when you do something, do it like it matters.